AndyObtiva/glimmer-cs-gladiator/README.md

 ## Configuration

 Gladiator automatically saves configuration data in a `.gladiator` file at the directory it is run from.
+It may be edited to add extra ignore paths.

 It currently remembers:
 - Last opened files (in both split panes if split)